iku50/rbtree-go/readme.md

 - Clean Code: The codebase follows best practices for readability and maintainability, ensuring that it is easy to understand and modify.
 - Close to Original Algorithm: The implementation stays true to the original Red-Black Tree algorithm as described in academic literature, ensuring correctness and reliability.
 - Comprehensive Testing: The project includes thorough testing for all operations, with test coverage exceeding 91%, providing confidence in the implementation's correctness and robustness.
+- Lock-Free and CAS for Concurrent Operations: The tree now includes lock-free and compare-and-swap (CAS) mechanisms to support concurrent insertions, deletions, and searches, enhancing performance in multi-threaded environments.

 ## Usage